About Mount Laurel Fire Department

 Our Legacy and Dedication

-The Mount Laurel Fire Department operates with a combination of dedicated volunteer and career personnel.
 Each of our three fire stations—Masonville, Fellowship, and Birchfield—is staffed 24/7 to ensure rapid response times.
-Our team includes approximately 30 active volunteer firefighters and 53 career firefighters, working together to provide comprehensive fire protection and emergency services to our community.
+Our teams work together to provide comprehensive fire protection and emergency services to our community.

 Our Leadership